 This year Cherryburn welcomed a wonderful exhibition, Birds, Beasties and Bewick, which brought the work of young artist Phoebe Connolly to the half parlour and cottage garden.

 The inspiration of both the place and Thomas Bewick himself, led Phoebe to create an exquisite series of engravings, with the finest of details.

 In Phoebe’s own words “I’ve grown up surrounded by birds and I’m always drawing them.
 Thomas Bewick was renowned for the amount of detail he worked in and we have a shared passion for birds.
 I’ll be working with glass engraving alongside wood engraving to create a large-scale installation.
 I’m hoping people can reconnect with nature and look closely in the same way that I do when I’m drawing and creating the engravings.”

-Working on the glass with a diamond burr as an engraving tool has allowed Phoebe to achieve fine detail, as well as working with light and transparency.
+Working on the glass with a diamond burr as an engraving tool allowed Phoebe to achieve fine detail, as well as working with light and transparency.
 This was especially important when creating the panels for the half parlour, an intimate space that has little natural light.
-Taking into account the challenges of this environment, Phoebe has created an installation that invites the visitor to look closely, looking longer and deeper at the beauty of nature created by her unique talent as an engraver.
+Taking into account the challenges of this environment, Phoebe created an installation that invited the visitor to look closely, looking longer and deeper at the beauty of nature created by her unique talent as an engraver.

 About the artist

 Phoebe Connolly graduated from West Dean College of Arts and Conservation, West Sussex in 2020.
 A young artist whose work responds to her surroundings and the natural life that exists within it, her attention to detail and her acute observation of the insects, birds, mammals and fauna that inhabit our world chimes perfectly with the work of Thomas Bewick.